100 Florida Trails®

 Map Links & Photos Galore

 The West Orange Trail is one of Orange County's most popular bike trails.
 Over 22 miles are now complete, with more planned.
-"Outposts" and "Stations" provide parking and other amenities, with the "Stations" more full-featured.
+"Outposts" and "Stations" provide parking and other amenities, with the "Stations" more fully featured.
 The trail starts at Killarney Station (mile "0") and runs east past Oakland and through old downtown Winter Garden (the original rail-trail section), where it turns north and ends in Apopka at Lester Road.
 Riding west from Killarney Station, a short extension connects the West Orange Trail to the South Lake Trail, with both trails serving as part of the Florida Coast-to-Coast Trail.
+Plans are also underway for future expansion of the trail to the north.
 (Detailed map and photos below.)

 West Orange Trail Map